Wild Camping Scotland: A Beginners Guide

 What Is Wild Camping?

-2) Litter - Ensure all rubbish is taken away with you and disposed of appropriately after your trip.
-Consider lifting other litter along the way.
+4) Litter - Ensure all rubbish is taken away and disposed of appropriately after your trip.
+If you spot other people's litter, you should lift this too.

 5) Leave No Trace - Leave no evidence to suggest you had stayed there.
-This means leaving no equipment, waste, food packaging, or general rubbish out in the landscape.
-This can damage wildlife habitats, the environment and spoils the setting for other visitors.
+This means carrying home all equipment, human waste, and rubbish (including food waste and toilet roll).

 What To Pack When Wild Camping

-Now for the fun part, what to include on your kit list!
+Now for the fun part, your kit list!

 Perhaps our most asked question is – What size of rucksack do I need when wild camping?

-Comfort is key with your rucksack; you will be wearing it all-day after all.
-We recommend packs with large, padded hip belts and cushioned shoulder straps to help efficiently disperse the heavy load.
-You want the hip belt to carry most of the weight, then you avoid getting red shoulders and an aching back.
+We recommend rucksacks with large, padded hip belts and cushioned shoulder straps to help efficiently disperse the load.
+You want the hip belt to carry most of the weight, so that you avoid getting red shoulders and an aching back.

 A large internal section will hold most of your supplies.
 It’s also nice to have a lid, side pockets and smaller external pockets to stash items you may need often like a map or water bottle.
-Most multi-day rucksacks have a variety of straps and buckles to help attach items to the outside of your pack too i.e sleeping mats or tents.
-They can also be used to compress and stabilise the pack, ensuring you have the comfiest set up possible.
-It is extremely important you find a correctly fitting rucksack to help prevent injury and make your trip as comfortable as possible.
+Most multi-day rucksacks have a variety of straps and buckles to help attach items to the outside of your pack too.
+Straps can also be used to compress and stabilise the pack, ensuring you have the comfiest set-up possible.
+It is important you find a correctly fitting rucksack to help provide comfort and prevent injury.

 Why not pop into one of our stores and have our expert staff help you try on a few rucksacks from our range?